-That’s the short answer!
-I’ll be discussing how to introduce your dog safely to the water so that you can be less wary around open water!
+So that’s the short answer!
+Dachshunds can swim but there are many challenges for them.
+In this article i’ll be discussing how to safely introduce your Doxie to the water so that they can be less wary in and around open water!

 Table of Contents